How do I support a bereaved child?

 We all find it hard to cope when someone we love dies.
 Helping a child to cope with the loss of someone they love can be particularly difficult when you are dealing with your own grief.
 But there are things that you can do to support children through this difficult time.

-The key is to tell and show them that it’s all right to feel and express emotions - and to support them to make sense of what’s going on.
-Some of the things you can do to help them through their grief and help them understand why they feel the way they do.
+The key is to tell and show them that it’s alright to feel and express emotions - and to support them to make sense of what’s going on.
+Below are some of the things you can do to help them through their grief and help them understand why they feel the way they do.

 When someone dies, children can blame themselves.
 This can happen particularly if the death is quite sudden, or the child has had a difficult relationship with them, or an argument – even if the argument was quite a long time ago.
 It’s important to reassure them that nothing they have said or done has made this happen and they couldn’t have done anything to change it.